tonethar/IGME-430-Fall-2024/exercises/10-express-posting-data.md

 - If you head to http://localhost:3000/api/hoots in the browser you'll be calling the `GET` endpoint where you see all the hoots
 - To test this `POST` endpoint, go ahead and use Postman to connect to http://localhost:3000/api/hoots - and don't forget to set the method to `POST`
+- Did you forget how to use Postman with POST requests?
+See --> [Week 2 - Read/Update/Delete with json-server](5-read-update-delete-json-server.md#iii-get--post-endpoints)
-- If everything is working you should see something like in the response body (although the `id` will be different everytime this is called:
+- If everything is working you should see something like this in the response body (although the `id` will be different everytime this is called:

 ```
 {